binfu0728/Brain-imaging/README.md

 # LB/LN/Oligomer in brain sample - process and analysis code

 ## Two version are included in the code.
-1st is the std threshold version used in gaussianFit and analysis_beta.
+1st is the std threshold version used in gaussianFit aggreCount and analysis_beta.
 2nd version is gdc version using the new generalized detection code.

+***aggreCount***: The old and robust version of aggregation count.
+Can be applied to any oligomer sample

 ***analysis_beta***: code for Ru to do image process and analysis at the same time